sutedalm/simplar-server/Readme.md

     "enableSummarizer": false
 }
 ```
-With the "useGPT3" boolean you can use GPT3.
+"data": List of strings(sentences), each of them is simplified separately.
+"useGPT3": Boolean, enables GPT3 if true.
 However, you need to have an acces key.
-Save the access key as an environement variable with (Linux):
+Save the access key as an environement variable with:
 ```
 export GPT3_KEY:"your_key"
 ```
+"enableSummarizer": enables summarizer.
+Summarized Text is then simplified.

 ### Credits:
 https://github.com/facebookresearch/access.git